-In all grades, students and staff wear face coverings at all times while in the classroom, and plexishield barriers are placed between students if a minimum of 3 feet between each student is unable to be maintained.
 Scotia School encompasses a large campus with a great deal of outdoor space.
 Teachers are encouraged to utilize this outdoor space for instruction and recreation to the greatest extent possible.
 Each classroom cohort is assigned specific outdoor spaces across the campus, including the picnic tables under the eaves, the lower basketball courts, the lower kickball diamond, the upper cement tables, the upper basketball courts, the upper field, and Murphy's Mountain.
-Interior non-classroom spaces such as the library, cafeteria, and music room are utilized for small group instruction, with distancing, if exterior spaces are not conducive to the activity.
+Interior non-classroom spaces such as the library, cafeteria, learning lab, center complexes, intervention/counseling room, and music room are utilized for small group instruction if exterior spaces are not conducive to the activity.
 However, the utilization of exterior spaces is preferred to the utilization of interior multi-use spaces.
 Interior non-classroom spaces will be used only when previously scheduled.
-Use of the space will be logged, and the space will be sanitized after each use.
+All classrooms contain sinks and soap dispensers.
+All cohorts have scheduled hand washing times built into their daily schedule.